-When IBM was developing the PC, they needed someone to write an operating system (the software program that makes the computer work) for it.
-A man named Bill Gates developed an operating system called the Disk Operating System or DOS because it ran off of a floppy disk.
 His Microsoft Corporation produced more versions of DOS, and then a GUI shell called Windows.
 DOS used commands typed on the keyboard to tell the computer what work to do, while Windows used pictures, called Icons, which were clicked with a mouse.

-Since at least the early 1960's the telephone system has relied upon computers.
-I recall reading a manual from Bell Labs explaining how to use their operating system, which is called UNIX, while I was at Purdue University.
+The telephone system relies upon computers.
+I recall reading a manual from Bell Labs explaining how to use their operating system, which is called UNIX, while I was at Purdue University in the 1970's.
 This system is designed to let thousands of people use it at the same time, without any of them invading another's privacy, and to run indefinitely (decades) without rebooting.
 After all, how often do you reboot your telephone?
-UNIX is a very stable system that has been around for many years longer than Microsoft even existed, and it is a very reliable operating system for big computers like those used by the telephone companies.
+UNIX is a very stable system and it is a very reliable operating system for big computers like those used by the telephone companies.
 Today Unix, or its relative Linux, are the main computers that run the "insides" of the Internet.